 How to Self-Host Everything: A 2026 Beginner's Guide

-You’re paying $50+ per month for cloud services — email, file storage, password managers, project management tools, and more.
-What if you could replace all of that with a single $5/month server that you control?
+You’re probably paying $50+ per month for cloud services right now — email, file storage, password managers, project management tools, all of it scattered across a dozen companies.
+I know I was.
+Then I realized: what if you could replace all of that with a single $5/month server that you actually control?

-Welcome to self-hosting: the practice of running your own services on your own hardware (or rented servers).
-In 2026, it’s easier than ever.
-You don’t need a CS degree or a rack of servers in your basement.
-You need a VPS, some Docker knowledge, and about an hour of your time.
+That’s self-hosting.
+You run your own services on your own hardware (or a cheap rented VPS).
+In 2026, it’s genuinely easier than ever.
+You don’t need a CS degree or a basement full of servers.
+You need a VPS, some Docker basics, and maybe an hour of your time.

 Why Self-Host in 2026?